Discover more from TeenDramaWhore

 All seasons of “90210” are available for purchase as individual DVD sets.
 It is the only one of the core six dramas to not have an official complete-series DVD set released.
 (There is, however, a weird “complete series” offering on Amazon, with a note that the DVDs “will not play on most DVD players sold in the U.S., U.S. Territories, Canada, and Bermuda.”)

-“90210” is currently streaming on CW Seed, with the first two seasons also available on Pluto TV.
+“90210” is currently streaming via The CW, along with Amazon Prime and Vudu.
+The first two seasons used to also be available on Pluto TV, but alas, not anymore.

 Interesting: i didn’t know that the scenes could be missing out of the episodes:-(